redwoodjs/redwood/docs/versioned_docs/version-3.x/tutorial/chapter7/api-side-currentuser.md

 }
 ```

-That post will already be retreived from the database, and so we know its `id`. `root` is that object, so can simply call `.id` on it to get that property.
+That post will already be retrieved from the database, and so we know its `id`. `root` is that object, so can simply call `.id` on it to get that property.
 Now we know everything we need to to make a `findFirst()` query in Prisma, giving it the `id` of the record we already found, but returning the `user` associated to that record, rather than the `post` itself.

 We could also write this resolver as follows: